Bowman Gum, Inc.

 In 1941, Gum, Inc. issued various national defense themed sets and a 132-card War Gum series.
 During World War II, latex and chicle supplies were diverted to the defense effort, sugar was being rationed to households, and paper scrap drives were held to salvage pulp.
 American Chicle, Beech-Nut, Leaf, Walla Walla, and Wrigley were contracted by the government to supply gum for military rations.
 Gum, Inc. was forced to temporarily suspend production until 1944.
 After D-Day, gum from American and Canadian soldiers became widely popular throughout the Netherlands.

 In March 1944, Gum, Inc. rebranded as Bowman Gum, Inc. Post-war marketing shifted towards adults and chewing gum.
 The field sampling staff was mostly comprised of unpaid female volunteers that reported taste test findings to the sales department.
 Surveys indicated that more people preferred Warrens Mint Cocktail gum over competitor brands.
-An extensive advertising campaign for Cin-A-Mint, Fruit Cocktail, and Mint Cocktail included endorsements from Esther Williams, Jinx Falkenburg, Lady Iris Mountblatten, and Lana Turner.
+An extensive advertising campaign for Cin-A-Mint, Fruit Cocktail, and Mint Cocktail included celebrity endorsements from Esther Williams, Jinx Falkenburg, Lady Iris Mountblatten, and Lana Turner.

 1946 Bowman Gum - Warrens Mint Cocktail